Partial Payments

-The Partial Payment app lets you take a deposit when a customer places an order, then collect the rest of the balance on a schedule you control.
-Customers pay a percentage or a fixed-amount deposit at checkout, and return to their account to pay the balance when it becomes due.
-Automated reminder emails keep payments on track so you do not have to chase them by hand.
+The Partial Payments app lets you collect a deposit when a customer places an order and then receive the remaining balance on a schedule you control.
+Customers pay a percentage or fixed-amount deposit at checkout and return to their account to pay each installment when it comes due.
+Automated emails handle the reminders so you do not need to chase customers manually.

-This app is a great fit for stores selling high-ticket items, custom-made goods, services booked in advance, online courses, and any product where splitting the cost makes the purchase easier for the customer.
+This app is ideal for stores selling high-ticket items, custom-made goods, services booked in advance, training courses, or any product where spreading the cost makes the purchase more accessible.

 Requirements